ekoi/b2share-dtap/README.md

 This endpoint API module handles the communication between B2Share and Bridge.

 A new javascript file ([archive.jsx](https://github.com/ekoi/b2share-dtap/blob/master/provisioning/roles/add-archiving/files/archive.jsx)) is created to manage archive and archiving progress buttons.
 This functionality can be enabled/disabled through [settings](#b2share-setting-buttons).
+Here are view examples.
+The following figure shows the archive button enable.
+In this example the archive button is enable for "DANS" community.

+              # Enable archive button.
+Comma sparated communities list.
+              communities_enable_archive='DANS'

 ![Archive button](readme-imgs/archive-button.png "Archive Button")

+When the archive button is pressed, the archive process is started and the status will be shown in the button.
+Pressing the Archive in progress button will refresh the  process status.

 ![Archive in progress button](readme-imgs/archiving-progress.png "Archiving in Progress Button")

 The [archive.jsx](https://github.com/ekoi/b2share-dtap/blob/master/provisioning/roles/add-archiving/files/archive.jsx) also manage warning and DANS doi display.

+When the archiving process is finished.
+The DANS DOI will be shown as the following figure:

 ![Archive button](readme-imgs/dans-doi.png "DANS DOI")

+The following figure shows possible error messages when error occurs.

 ![Archive button](readme-imgs/service-unavailable.png "Warning: Service unavailable")

 Since an archived dataset at DANS cannot be changed, the Edit Metadata button is hided.
 However to display/hide the Edit Metadata button is [configurable](#b2share-setting-buttons)

+              # Hide edit metadata button.
+Comma sparated communities list.
+              communities_hide_editmetadata='DANS'

 ## <a name="b2share-setting"></a>B2Share Setting

 _This part describes how to set up and use development environment for B2Share._